dscfuto-org/fasthrash-FE/README.md

-git clone it to your local file, run `npm install` after yarn install you then run `npm run start` to view it in your browser.
+git clone it to your local file, run `npm install` after you then run `npm run start` to view it on your browser.

 # Contributing